 You might be thinking, “Seriously, I supposed to teach algebra to preschoolers?!”

-Well, yes, but if you stop to think about it, teaching all five disciplines is not only easier than you think, it is also developmentally appropriate for preschoolers, too!
+Well, yes, but if you stop to think about it, teaching all five disciplines is easier than you think.
+And it is easy to make it developmentally appropriate for preschoolers, too!
 And, it is completely necessary for a complete and well-rounded preschool education.

 Think about it like this: the following are some basic strands within each discipline.